California Department of Public Health: Kids' Plates Program

-Farrah Fawcett, Britney Spears and California First Lady Maria Shriver.

-A second fine, of $187,500, was part of an investigation into employees improperly accessing the medical records of the so-called Octomom Nadya Suleman and her children.

-Social Media

-CDPH uses Twitter and Facebook to provide public health information.

 Office of Health Equity

 The Office of Health Equity (OHE) was established, as authorized by Section 131019.5 of the California Health and Safety Code, to provide a key leadership role to reduce health and mental health disparities to vulnerable communities.
 The Deputy Director of the OHE reports to the Director at CDPH and works closely with the Director of Health Care Services.

 A priority of this groundbreaking office is building of cross-sectoral partnerships.
 The work of OHE is informed in part, by their advisory committee and stakeholder meetings.
 The office consults with community-based organizations and local governmental agencies to ensure that community perspectives and input are included in policies and any strategic plans, recommendations, and implementation activities.

 OHE is divided into the following three units:

 Community Development and Engagement Unit's mission is to strengthen the CDPH’s focus and ability to advise and assist other state departments in their mission to increase access to, and the quality of, culturally and linguistically competent mental health care and services.

 Policy Unit's mission is to tackle complex projects that require input and collaboration across multiple agencies and departments, most of which are not traditionally thought of as health related.

 Health Research and Statistics Unit (HRSU) is a leading state unit in collecting data and disseminating information about health and mental health disparities and inequities in California.
 HRSU researches and produces data to fulfill statutory mandated reports and provides information and technical assistance to CDPH programs, state agencies, local health departments and stakeholders who are working to collect and report information on health and mental disparities and inequities in California.